S54 Vanos Procedure

 Rotate intake camshaft counter clockwise to adjustment end position.
 If camshaft resistant to rotation rock camshaft back and forth to release seize.

-Note: Camshaft rotation is most effective when standing at exhaust side of car.
+Message: Camshaft rotation is most effective when standing at exhaust side of car.

-Note: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.
+Statement: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.

 When intake and exhaust camshafts are fully retarded holes in the camshafts between cylinder 2 & 3 will point up perpendicularly to engine head.